tonyg/js-nacl/README.md

 ## Changes

+Version 1.3.2: The Emscripten-compiled code is now configured so that it no longer adds a listener to the `uncaughtException` when running in node.js.
+See issue #46.

+Version 1.3.1: Correct a minor packaging error.

 Version 1.3.0: Updated from libsodium 1.0.11 to stable-2018-11-19.
 Added `crypto_box_seal` and `crypto_box_seal_open`.
 Switched from
 using the Emscripten SDK to using a Dockerized Emscripten to produce